 The ad business is struggling.
 This is no surprise.
 The rules have changed, even how to pitch.
 The tone of ads has changed.
 Consumer trends are all over the place and difficult to analyze properly.
 Which makes planning difficult.
 And in certain sectors, where survival is at stake, some marketers are looking at reinvention.

 — quibi (@Quibi) April 6, 2020

 And yet…launches are still being planned and taking place.
 Some big.
 New business is happening.
 (We’re still pitching in offices around the world.)
 Podcast numbers aren’t down, just different.
 Instagram is making important changes.
 Lots of them.
 There is now a digital magazine for influencers by influencers.
-And despite the challenges in the ad market, print numbers are up.
+And despite the challenges in the ad market, print numbers are up and even the biggest news websites have seen record traffic on the back of the coronavirus.
 Let’s hope this continues and that advertisers follow suit.